 ATR 816: Clinical Experience IV

-This course is a continuation of Clinical Experience I, II, & III, and is designed to provide the student with opportunities to advance their clinical reasoning skills and integrate knowledge and skills previously developed and evaluated in the athletic training program.
-This course emphasizes advancing clinical knowledge and skills necessary for future transition to autonomous athletic training practice.
+Clinical Experience IV is designed to provide the student with opportunities to advance their clinical reasoning skills and integrate knowledge and skills previously developed and evaluated in the athletic training program.
+This course emphasizes advancing clinical knowledge and skills necessary for transition to autonomous athletic training practice.
 Students will complete a total of 320 hours.
-This includes 305 clinical experience hours under the direct supervision of an approved clinical preceptor (average of 30 hours/week for 10 weeks).
+This includes 305 clinical experience hours under the direct supervision of an approved clinical preceptor.
 In addition, 15 lecture hours will be used to facilitate critical thinking and assess skills related to clinical practice.
-This course is open only to and required of students enrolled in the Athletic Training master's degree program.
+This course is open only to and required of students enrolled in the Master of Science in Athletic Training program.

 Credits: 4.00